floored1585/cumulus-linux-chef-modules/cookbooks/cumulus/README.md

 #### cumulus_interface

 Manage a network interface using the ifupdown2 `ifquery` tool.
 The configuration for the interface will be written to a fragment under the interface configurations fragments directory.

+The cumulus_interface provider can be used to manage front panel ports, L3 bridge sub-interfaces, L3 physical or bond sub-interfaces, L2/L3 trunks and access ports, the loopback and management ports.
+For bridge or bond interfaces, see cumulus_bridge or cumulus_bond, below.

 ##### Parameters: